What Back Injuries Qualify For Disability in Michigan?

 - Spinal stenosis

-- You can’t transfer to a new line of work.
+- You’re unable to switch to a new line of work.

-- Your back condition will last at least a year.
+- Your condition will be this severe for at least a year.

 How to Prove You Deserve Disability Benefits